Gum Surgery: Rebuilding Your

 Suturing

-After treatment, dissolvable stitches may be placed and you may feel a mild pulling or tugging sensation.
+After treatment, stitches may be placed and you may feel a mild pulling or tugging sensation.

 Protecting the Site